7andahalf/RTOS_class/ASSIGNMENT-1/DatabaseEngine/readme.md

 # DatabaseEngine

 Similar to echo engine.
 The file is transferred in packets.
+The program was tested so that it can transfer different files and also give an error message when file is not found.

 # Performance